THE CASH RAILWAY WEBSITE

 Lamsons told me that the last new Rapid Wire system to be installed was at Schiphol Airport in the Netherlands around 1953 for conveying air tickets.
 It used Kick-back cars.
 Aerocom's clients include Lufthansa Airmotive and Irish Express Cargo.

+The 1929 Sun article also reported that most of the large British railway companies were users of such tubes.
 There was a D.D.Lamson installation at Euston station, London in 1970.
 'D.D.' relates to 'Dialled Despatches'.
 "Users clipped a coloured end cap to the document carrier to indicate a specific destination; the caps had a mouth organ-type reed, tuned to a different frequency for each destination.
 As the carrier whistled along the tubes, the reed hummed its note and at each bifurcation in the tubes, tone detectors 'switched the points' to guide the carrier to its correct destination."
 (Andy Emmerson in uk.telecom newsgroup, 27 Nov.
 1996.)
 It was reported that a complete circuit took four minutes.
+There was also a Lamson pneumatic tube system at Liverpool Street station, London (Facebook)

 "Passed between the various operators' positions by individual ramps down which tapes are rolled on spools, and by Lamson overhead rapid-wire conveyors."
 British Railways Board.
 British transport review (date unknown) p.332